How to Care for Your Wicker Furniture

 If you do notice mold or mildew growing on your rattan wicker furniture, clean immediately with a solution of hydrogen peroxide in water or bleach in water.

-Vacuum the piece first to get up any loose dirt or dust, using the brush attachment.
-Then use a soft-bristle scrub brush and wash with either the hydrogen peroxide and water solution or the bleach and water solution, (never mix the two).
+Using the brush attachment, vacuum the piece first to get up any loose dirt or dust.
+Then, use a soft-bristle scrub brush and wash with either the hydrogen peroxide and water solution or the bleach and water solution but never mix the two.

 And then follow up by rinsing well.
 Let the wicker piece dry thoroughly in the shade on a warm, windy day.
 Do not sit on until completely dry, about two or three days.